 8. Ameyo by Exotel

 Ameyo, now part of Exotel, offers a comprehensive cloud contact center platform.
-Their solutions include omnichannel support, IVR systems, call recording, analytics, CRM integrations, and more, making them suitable for large enterprises needing advanced contact center solutions.
+Their solutions include omnichannel support, IVR systems, call recording, analytics, CRM integrations, and more, making them suitable for large enterprises needing advanced cloud based contact center solutions.

 - Serve customers across voice, chat, and social channels